microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Update-WinGetPackage.md

 ### -Override

-Override the switches to pass to the installer.
+Specify arguments to pass to the installer as a single string.
+To pass multiple arguments, include the arguments in the string.
+The arguments must be provided in the format expected by the installer.
+If the string contains spaces, it must be enclosed in quotes.
+This string overrides the arguments in the package manifest.

 ```yaml
 Type: System.String